Christine Choy

-Christine Choy (born 1952) is a Chinese-American filmmaker.
-She is known for co-directing Who Killed Vincent Chin?, a 1988 documentary film based on the murder of Vincent Jen Chin, for which she was nominated for an Academy Award.
-She co-founded Third World Newsreel, a film company focusing on people of color and social justice issues.
-As a documentary filmmaker, she has produced and directed more than eighty films.
-She is a professor at New York University's Tisch School of the Arts.
+Christine Choy (born Chai Ming Huei; September 17, 1949 – December 7, 2025) was a Chinese American filmmaker.
+She was known for co-directing Who Killed Vincent Chin?, a 1988 documentary film based on the killing of Vincent Chin, for which she was nominated for an Academy Award.
+She co-founded Third World Newsreel, a film company focusing on people of color and social justice issues, as well as Asian CineVision, a development and exhibition space for Asian/Asian American filmmakers.
+As a documentary filmmaker, she produced and directed more than eighty films.
+She was a professor at New York University's Tisch School of the Arts.
+She was the first Asian American feature-length documentary filmmaker with her first film preceding both “the godmother of Asian American cinema” Loni Ding’s first film by ten years and “godfather” Robert A Nakamura’s 1975 film Wataridori: Birds of Passage.

 Early life

 Life in Asia

 Choy was born in Shanghai in the People's Republic of China as Chai Ming Huei to a Korean father and a Chinese mother.
 Shortly after Choy's birth, her father abandoned the family to return to South Korea.
 As a result, Choy was raised largely by her mother.
 Growing up, her family struggled greatly financially.

 Following the Cultural Revolution, the family fled mainland China via Hong Kong.
 They moved to South Korea, where Choy was reunited with her father.
 During this time, Choy developed a strong appreciation for American films released in South Korea.
 Although she enjoyed the films, Choy became attuned to the prevalence of casual discrimination towards Asian people in American media.